timbertson/opam2nix-packages/README.md

  - `opam2nix.selectionsFile` takes an attribute set with the following properties:
     - `ocamlAttr`: defaults to "ocaml".
 Alternate versions are e.g. `ocaml-ng.ocamlPackages_4_05.ocaml`
+    - `ocaml`: defaults to `pkgs.<ocamlAttr>`.
+If provided, `ocamlAttr` is ignored.
+Typically this is neater than using `ocamlAttr`, since you passing a derivation instead of a string.
-    - `ocamlVersion`: default is extracted from the derivaiton name of `pkgs.<ocamlAttr>`, should rarely need to be overriden
+    - `ocamlVersion`: default is extracted from the derivaiton name of `ocaml`, should rarely need to be overridden
     - `basePackages`: defaults to `["base-unix" "base-bigarray" "base-threads"]`, which is hacky.
     - `specs`: list of records with a name and optional constraint field.
     - `verbose`: boolean, defaults to false